 Each country’s needs and stages of quantum development are different, but there are a few key elements that each must master in order to establish a thriving quantum ecosystem.

-- Academia: Partner with global universities to develop AI + quantum curricula and supporting programs that stimulate research and interest in quantum careers.
+- Academia: Partner with global universities to develop AI + quantum curricula and support programs that stimulate research and interest in quantum careers.
 Facilitate joint R&D and ownership of any patentable products and scientific approaches.

 - Government: Develop a National Quantum Policy governing quantum technology R&D, commercialization strategies, workforce development, cybersecurity and defense programs, infrastructure upgrades and international collaboration.